No Return cast | Character and actor guide for ITV drama | Radio Times

 Sheridan Smith plays Kathy Powell

 Who is Kathy?
-A passionate, headstrong and fiercely protective mother who loves her two kids, and wishes her husband Martin could be more assertive at times.
+A passionate, headstrong and fiercely protective mother who loves her two kids, and wishes her husband Martin could be more assertive at times in the ITV drama.
 She’s become increasingly resentful of her affluent sister’s easy life and even worse at trying to hide it.
 She’s the first to admit that she can be unreasonable and often charges in without thinking, but Kathy will stop at nothing to protect her children, no matter the cost.

 What else has Sheridan Smith been in?
 Smith first shot to fame playing roles in a number of sitcoms including The Royle Family, Two Pints of Lager and a Packet of Crisps, Gavin & Stacey, and Benidorm – and has gone on to play a huge variety of roles on both stage and screen, with TV highlights including Cilla and The C Word.
 In 2022 alone she's had a host of impressive credits – she's already appeared in The Teacher and Four Lives and is set to play a major role in upcoming film sequel The Railway Children Return.